shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 5

-- **Reference:** Peter R.N.
-Childs, Mechanical Design Engineering Handbook (Second Edition), Page 131.
+- **Reference:** Childs, P., 2013, Mechanical Design Engineering Handbook (Second Edition), Butterworth-Heinemann, Page 131.
 - **Problem Description:** If the blade is made heavier, it can strike a more effective blow with better splitting power, but the quantity of material used increases making the device more awkward to handle.
 - **Improving Feature:** (10, 'Force')
 - **Worsening Feature:** (26, 'Quantity of substance/the matter')